spring/spring/AI/Global/AAI/AAI ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.85	- Added TRANSPORTERS keyword to mod cfg file, works like SCOUTS or ATTACKERS.
+Note that AAI does not use transporters
+		  yet, but it may be used in future times

+		- Redone scout selection, AAI may now use cloaked scouts, reduced GROUND/AIR/SEA/HOVER_SCOUT categories to one SCOUT category

+		-> Due to those changes buildtable version has been bumped to 0.85

+		- Fixed a bug that prevented AAI from building builders under certain conditions (S44 was suffering from this)

 AAI v0.84	- AAI will remove sectors where it lost all its buildings from base (may add them again at any time later though)

-		- More defence building tweaks

 		- Added DONT_BUILD keyword to mod cfg files, it works like SCOUTS or ATTACKERS, units listed after DONT_BUILD will not be build by AAI in any case (and will not been taken into account for internal statistics)

-		- Fixed a bug introduced in AAI 0.83 when AAI was upgrading extractors of allied teams (e.g. replacing allied mex with own moho mine)

-AAI v0.83 	- Completly redone defence building placement (AAI will now take terrain into account as well as already existing
-		  defences) It should give much better results now especially on maps that dont have rather flat terrain
+		- Completly redone defence building placement (AAI will now take terrain into account as well as already existing defences) It should give much better results now especially on maps that dont have rather flat terrain

 		- AAI will take allied structures into account when looking for rally points for its combat units (helps to